Sanxenxo: Etymology

-In Galician, San Xenxo means Saint Genesius, patron saint of the town (along with Santa Rosalia).
-The exonym in Castilian, Sangenjo is considered controversial by the Galician people and was dismissed as an official place name officer by the Board of Galicia under the Law of Linguistic Normalization of June 15, 1983, so since then the sole official toponym is Sanxenxo.
+In Galician, San Xenxo means Saint Genesius, patron saint of the town (along with Saint Rosalia).
+The exonym in Castilian (or rather the Castilianization of the name), Sangenjo or sometimes Sanjenjo, is considered controversial by the Galician people and was dismissed as an official place name officer by the Board of Galicia under the Law of Linguistic Normalization of June 15, 1983, so since then the sole official toponym is Sanxenxo.